intel-retail/automated-self-checkout/docs_src/advanced.md

 Environment variable files can be used to persist environment variables between deployments.
 There are three environment variables files with our default environment variables for Automated Self Checkout.

         - `src/gst.env` file for shared environment variables
-        - `src/yolov5-cpu.env` file for running pipeline in on cpu only
+        - `src/yolov5-cpu.env` file for running pipeline on cpu only
         - `src/yolov5-gpu.env` file for running pipeline in gpu or mixed CPU/GPU

 After modifying or creating a new .env file you can load the .env file through docker compose up